perlinm/qLDPC/README.md

 ## Questions and issues

-If this project gains interest and traction, we'll add a documentation webpage to help users get started quickly.
-In the meantime, you can explore the extensive documentation and explanations available in the source code.  `qldpc/codes_test.py` in particular contains examples of using the classes and methods described above.
+If this project gains interest and traction, I'll add a documentation webpage to help users get started quickly.
+In the meantime, you can explore the lengthy documentation and explanations in the source code.  `qldpc/codes_test.py` contains examples of using the classes and methods described above.

 If you have any questions or requests, please open an issue!